 Don't just walk past Epcot's Mexico pavilion thinking that there's probably little more than a restaurant and a gift shop inside.
-They are, but there is also a cute boat-based ride.
+Yes, there IS an eatery and a gift shop with sombreros and the like, but there is also a cute boat-based ride.
 Part Mexican travelogue and part Fantasyland-like dark ride, Gran Fiesta Tour Starring The Three Caballeros combines animatronics, projected media, practical sets, and other theme park trickery.
 It features Donald Duck and his two south-of-the-border amigos, Panchito and José Carioca.
-It's not as sweet or as engaging as "it's a small world," but it's fun nonetheless.
+It's not as sweet or as engaging as the more famous "it's a small world," but it's still fun.

 Not to be confused with the Journey of the Little Mermaid ride at the Magic Kingdom, this show at Disney's Hollywood Studios uses puppets, media, live performers, and special effects to tell the tale of the underwater princess.
 The beloved movie's songs, including “Under the Sea” and “Part of Your World” are featured in the presentation.